daaain/Handlebars/README.md

 If you haven't used it yet, just install it from the link above and then:

-1. Press Shift + Command (or Control) + P
+1. Press <kbd>Shift + Command + P</kbd> (OS X) or <kbd>Shift + Control + P</kbd> (Windows)
-2. Type "install", to bring up the "Package Control: Install Package" option, and press Enter
+2. Type `install`, to bring up the `Package Control: Install Package` option, and press Enter
-3. Look for "Handlebars", and press Enter to install it.
+3. Look for `Handlebars`, and press Enter to install it.
-4. Choose "Handlebars" in the bottom right corner with one of your template files open (or in case you have inline templates use Handlebars instead of HTML, it's gracefully extending it so you shouldn't lose anything)
+4. Choose `Handlebars` in the bottom right corner with one of your template files open (or in case you have inline templates use Handlebars instead of HTML, it's gracefully extending it so you shouldn't lose anything)
 5. Profit

 Package Control will also auto-update the package from this point on!